Layla Love

 Layla Love is an American photographer based in New York.
 Her works generally focus on disadvantaged, exploited, and trafficked people.

-Early life and education
+Life, education and photographic work

 Love was born in 1979 in Los Angeles, California.
 Growing up in California, Washington D.C., and Ireland, her childhood was characterized by continuous travel.
-As a child, Love was diagnosed with dystonia, a neurological movement disorder syndrome that required her to use wheelchairs and crutches in order to move.
-Aged 12, Love developed a fascination with photography.
+By age 12, Love developed a fascination with photography.

 Love studied at UC Santa Cruz and Richmond, The American International University in London.

-Photography

 At age 21, she ventured to war-torn areas with a focus on the plight of women and traveled to Chad, Cameroon, and Nigeria.
 Love's photography has been shown by Eric Franck Fine Arts at Paris Photo in Paris in 2011, and at the Association of International Photography Art Dealers (AiPAD) Photography Show in New York in 2009.

+In 2014, after finishing 10 years of photojournalism work, Love moved to Kauai, Hawaii to focus on health and new projects.
+By 2014, over her career she published three books of images and writings on her photojournalism experiences.

+In 2020, with the COVID-19 pandemic being underway, Love paired with fellow photographer Rachel Crane to undertake a project of photographing signs local populations on Kauai, Hawaii had put up to advocate for mental health support.